rasliche/bluestar-nuxt/README.md

 The code stack is Nuxt, Express, MongoDB.
 Having a good foundation in Vue and Node are helpful.
 TailwindCSS is used for styling components, and a design system is a work in progress.

-> A major feature would be creating a Docker image for this project to make getting contributors up to speed quicker.

 Content is developed internally with contributions and references from across the wider scientific and regulatory communities.

 > Content contributions have been made by FWC, NOAA, Mote Marine Laboratory, Coral Restoration Foundation, Florida DEP, and the staff of Florida Keys National Marine Sanctuary.